fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

-## Setup up a Github.uio.no repository
+## Setup of  Github repository
 Before you start to work on the exercises and project, you will have to create a git repository on Github.uio.no.
 A Github *Organization* site called *FYS4220-2022* has already been created for FYS4220.
 If this organization is not visible after you have logged in to Github.uio.no, contact the course instructor.
+You can only be added to the organization after you have logged in for the first time and your user has been created.

 The direct link to the organization is https://github.uio.no/FYS4220-2022.

-* Login in to Github.uio.no and create a new repository in the *FYS4220-2022* organization.
+* Login in to Github.uio.no and create a new repository in the *FYS4220-2022* organization (click the green button called *New*).
 Name the repository as shown in {numref}`assignments_gitrep_name` replacing *lastname* and *firstname* with your respective lastname and firstname.
 ```{figure} ../images/assignments_create_gitrep_name.png
 ---
 width: 60%